Jellyfish4654/guides/java/day7.md

 accessed from outside of that file.

 ### in their own file
 Classes can instead be placed into their own file.
+This is the most common practice.

 Using the example from above,

 Student.java:
 ```java